 - Home health care services

-At Penn Commercial you will learn the skills necessary for you to succeed in a career as a registered nurse through personalized instruction, experienced faculty, cutting-edge facilities and academic support.
+At Penn Commercial you will be taught the skills necessary for you to pursue a career as a Practical nurse through personalized instruction, experienced faculty, up-to-date facilities and academic support.

 To help students find job placement after graduation, our alumni & career services can offer a variety of services like job fairs, career counseling, interviewing workshops, job listings, resume assistance, employment newsletters and externships.

 Our alumni network can also be very helpful.
-You can find our former students throughout the area working in different medical facilities and achieving great success in their professional lives.
+You can find our former students throughout the area working in different medical facilities.